spec-framework/documentation/output/book.md

 The symbol
 `theList` refers to an instance side method returning a widget\.
-This is because as instance variables are private, the layout class needs to use an accessor to obtain it when building the UI\.
+This is because instance variables are private, so the layout class needs to use an accessor to obtain it when building the UI\.
-Note that by default, a widget will take all the space available\.
+Note that by default, a widget will take all the space available in its container\.

 As said above, multiple layouts can be described for the same user interface\.